Shahid Nadeem

 He served as the general manager, program director, and deputy managing director of the Pakistan Television Corporation.
-He is currently director of the Ajoka Theater and director of the PTV Academy.
+He is currently director of the Ajoka Theater as well as the PTV Academy.

 Early life

 Shahid Nadeem was born to a Muslim family in 1947, during the partitioning of British India, in Sopore, Kashmir, to a well-known doctor; the family later settled in Lahore, Punjab.

 Career

 Nadeem began his career as a human rights and social activist in Lahore.
 During the era of Muhammad Zia-ul-Haq, he was imprisoned three times in 1969, 1970, and in 1979 for his political activism.
 In 1980, he was forced to go abroad and moved to London where he worked for Amnesty International between 1980 and 1988, from 1991 to 1993 in Hong Kong, and then in Los Angeles.

 Nadeem has directed and written plays for the theater as well as a number of TV series, most of them for PTV.
 The majority of his plays are written in Urdu and Punjabi.
 He has adapted a few English plays.
 Nadeem writes for newspapers, among them The Express Tribune.

 In 1995, Nadeem directed and wrote two television serials for the Pakistan Television Corporation including Neelay Hath.
 One of them is the political drama Zard Dopehar which aired on PTV and starred Shujaat Hashmi and Samina Peerzada.
 The story centres around a corrupt politician who grew up in a typical middle-class family.

 The other, Uraan, aired in the same year on PTV and was very popular.
 It focused on the culture and management at Pakistan International Airlines (PIA).
 It was shot mostly at the Jinnah International Airport, Karachi, but some of it was filmed in Kathmandu, London, Nairobi, New York City, and Paris.
 Shakeel played the lead as a PIA aircraft captain and Faryal Gohar as a senior flight purser.

 Nadeem wrote a hit comedy television series Janjaal Pura for PTV during the 2000s.
 The serial was directed by Tariq Jamil and starred Savera Nadeem, Mehmood Aslam and Naseem Vicky.